A combinatorial approach to small ball inequalities for sums and differences: Applications

-for all $0\leq \lambda\leq1$ and all non-empty Borel sets $A, B\subseteq\mR^n$.
-Here $\lambda A+(1-\lambda)B$ stands for the Minkowski sum $\{\lambda a+(1-\lambda)b: a\in A, b\in B\}$.
-A random variable is called log-concave if its distribution is log-concave.
-Log-concave distributions consist of a large class of distributions, such as Gaussian distribution, exponential distribution, and uniform distribution over any convex set.
 An important fact implied by Pr\'ekopa-Leindler inequality is that the sum and difference of independent log-concave random variables are still log-concave.
-Therefore it is reasonable to expect reverse H\"{o}lder-type inequalities relating $aX+bY$ and $X-Y$ for i.i.d. log-concave random variables.
+Therefore it is reasonable to expect that one may have reverse H\"{o}lder-type inequalities relating $aX+bY$ and $X-Y$ for i.i.d. log-concave random variables $X$ and $Y$.

-To prove such reverse H\"{o}lder-type inequalities, we need the following result of Gu\'edon \cite{Gue99}, which demonstrates the concentration phenomenon of log-concave probability measures. \begin{lem}[Gu\'edon \cite{Gue99}] Let $\mu$ be a log-concave probability measure on $\mR^d$, and let $K\subseteq\mR^d$ be a symmetric convex body.
-For any $t\geq1$, we have